-They are open every day at 5:30 from late August through April.
+They are open every day at 5:30 from September or October through April.
 Go early if you don’t want to wait for a spot at the bar.
 But the waiting is fun too.

 Green Tip: The North Carolina Division of Marine Fisheries has launched an oyster shell recycling program and I am thrilled that Sunnyside is participating.
 When these shells are reintroduced into the coastal waters , they help establish new oyster reefs, thus producing more oysters and making a habitat for other beneficial organisms in the sounds and brackish waters of North Carolina.
 Oysters also help keep our waters clean: one oyster can filter 50 gallons of water a day.
 I guess it is our turn to build some shell mounds or middens.

 - Plum Jelly Recipe – Tasty, Tart, and Pretty - July 23, 2023